CoderCat55/HearMeMioConnect/README.md

+"""
+Check if there any mismatching between datas like emg,imu bcs esmg sensds 2 samples?

+"""

 #I have cloned this repository to make it easier for me to work on it.
 I am just cahnging code for my porject.